Surging Tokyo property prices squeeze out young professionals

 Average condo prices in central Tokyo were bumped up in the past year by a large supply of high-end residences hitting the market.
 Emblematic of that is the new Azabudai Hills complex, featuring the country's largest office tower and about 1,400 residential units.

-The Azabudai project, which looms over the iconic Tokyo Tower, is catching the attention of investors in Taiwan, said Wang Mao San, president of Shingi-fusaya Realty Inc.
+The Azabudai project, which looms over the iconic Tokyo Tower, is catching the attention of investors in Taiwan, said Wang Mao San, president of Shingi-fusaya Realty.

-Super wealthy Taiwanese are snapping up Tokyo properties worth more than 100 million yen for second homes, he said, while regular rich investors focus on condos in the 30-70 million yen range in Tokyo and the western metropolis of Osaka.
+Super wealthy Taiwanese are snapping up Tokyo properties worth more than 100 million yen for second homes, he said, while regular rich investors focus on condos in the 30 million to 70 million yen range in Tokyo and the western metropolis of Osaka.

 "In Japan, the political and economical situation is stable," Wang said about the attractiveness of the market.
 "Tokyo is still not that expensive compared to other big cities like Hong Kong and London."